|Ithaca Guitar Works

 Extreme Changes in Humidity and Your Fretted Stringed Instrument

 Flat top acoustic guitars are even more susceptible to changes in humidity since the wood that makes up the box are thin and typically unfinished inside the instrument.
-Beyond the usual fair regarding the neck as described above, an acoustic guitar will suffer cracks in the body.
+Beyond the usual fair regarding the neck as described above, an unhumidified acoustic guitar can suffer cracks in the body.
 Also, the top of the guitar will sink as its moisture content is diminished causing low action and buzzing.
 Since an acoustic guitar has so many glue joints (the bracing, side/back, side/top, bridge, etc…) when the instrument expands and contracts with extreme fluctuations in humidity these glue joints will fail causing loose braces, lifting bridges and, well you get the idea…

 Pragmatic vs. Antique Restoration